 It may help to ease minor muscular pain, providing a cooling, soothing sensation in the area that might make your muscles and joints seem less sore.

-Bare in mind though, that this may not be the most effective way to ease muscle pain, especially when compared with all of the very effective medicated treatments that are so readily available from your pharmacist.
+Bare in mind though, that this may not be the most effective way to ease muscle pain, especially when compared to all of the very effective medicated treatments that are readily available from your pharmacist.

-There’s no evidence to suggest that this works at the moment, and we may have to wait until some magical person can speak to creepy crawlies and find out their feelings about Vicks before we’ll know for sure either way.
+There’s no evidence to suggest that this works at the moment, and we may have to wait until some magical person can speak to creepy crawlies and find out their feelings about Vicks before we’ll know for sure.

 Now, where did my English to Ant-ish dictionary go?